 4. Consider listing awards and accolades

 If you’ve been recognized for your work, your “About Me” page is a great place to briefly mention this.
 Depending on the kind of work you do, client testimonials might be appropriate to include here as well.
+You can consider obtaining a peer review from people within the industry or projects you’ve worked on.

 5. Add a few personal details